motya770/sn_exam_matthew_kudelin/README.md

-Input and output files are located in /src/main/resources/ You can run this project as java main file in IDE.
+Input and output files are located in /src/main/resources/ You can run this project as java main file ServiceNowExamApplication.java in IDE.
 (Based on Spring Boot).

 This code complexity is  O(n + n^2) because I read all lines O(n) and also use foreach inside foreach - which leads to O(n^2).
 This algorithm doesn’t scale well, because of the complexity and because of the reading all lines at once to the memory.